Skip to content

 emptyDir: {}

-Inside the container, the postgres data is stored in path /bitnami/postgresql.
+Inside the container, the MinIo data is stored in path /storage.
 This path should not be changed, but we can modify what type of Volume is used.

-Let's now create a Persistent Volume for our Postgresql Pods.
+Let's now create a Persistent Volume for our MinIO Pods.

 Persistent Volumes